oa-labs/arc-ai-digital-ocean/bots/outline/README.md

 ## Features

-- ✅ Fetches all users and their documents from Outline
+- ✅ Fetches all collections and documents from Outline
 - ✅ Exports documents as Markdown using Outline's `documents.export` API
-- ✅ Organizes files by user email: `{user-email}/{doc-title}.md`
+- ✅ Organizes files by collection: `{collection-name}/{doc-title}.md`
+- ✅ Collection blacklist support (skip specific collections by name)
 - ✅ Smart deduplication using MD5 content hashing
 - ✅ Updates only changed documents
 - ✅ Deletes orphaned documents from S3 when removed from Outline
+- ✅ Rate limit handling with automatic retry
 - ✅ One-shot execution suitable for systemd timers
 - ✅ Production-ready Docker container